andrewk1992/Bootstrap-Forecasting/README.md

 Analysis can then be performed on the forecast distribution for each time period over the forecast horizon.
 This allows for an in-depth understanding of the distribution of forecast risks, and allows the user to determine probabilites for particular outcomes within the distributions.

+This method can broadly be considered as a means of modelling uncertainty over a defined forecast horizon.